dog and bowl of dog food

 • Avoid letting your pet drink from streams, lakes, or ponds.

-• Clean your pet’s food and water bowls regularly.
+• Clean your pet’s food and water bowls regularly with hot water.

 • Keep garbage cans and food scraps out of your pet’s reach.